 Principal views could be considered to have been from the north along the former routeway towards the main (and only) entrance, as well as outwards on this side from the banks and causeway.
-The planned development would be built on the northern side of the monument.
-The new houses would be clearly visible from the northern part of the moated site, in close proximity, and would block any approaching views, thus both enclosing the monument and limiting its visual presence.
-However, the new housing estate is already visible in the outward views from the monument.
+The planned development would be built on the western side of the monument.
+The new houses would be clearly visible from the moated site, in close proximity.
+However, the new housing estate is already visible in outward views from the monument, and further developments, unless even less sympathetic are unlikely to dramatically increase this level of harm.